How do All About Reading and All About Spelling work together, and in which order should I use them?

 Once you've placed the flashcards in your student's Spelling Review Box, all you have to do is follow the script in the Teacher's Manual.
 The only daily preparation necessary is to check the "You will need" section of the lesson to see which new flashcards and letter tiles you will need that day.
 We know that you're busy, so we've made it as easy as possible for you!

 Can I see samples and the scope and sequence of each level?

 You can download PDF samples and scope and sequence for every level on the Spelling Lesson Samples page.
 There is also a link to sample lessons on the product page for each level.

 How do I know if my child is ready to start spelling instruction?

 How much time should I spend on spelling each day?

 Your daily spelling lesson time depends upon the time you have available, the level and attention span of your child, and the amount of material you wish to cover.
 As a general rule, we recommend spending 20 minutes per day on spelling.
 It is much better to do a shorter lesson every day than it is to do a longer session less frequently.
 Of course, the length of the lesson can be customized for your situation.
-Read the article How Much Daily Teaching Time Is Required? for more information.
+Read the blog post Spelling: how much time should I spend? for more information.

 What is the average time required to complete each Step in a level?